 WP Forms is arguably the most user-friendly way to create consent forms.
-You can create your first forms within minutes of activation, and it even includes ready-made templates to get you started.
+You can create your first forms within minutes of activation, and it includes ready-made templates to get started.

 - The drag and drop feature is an easy way to customize your form templates without the hassle of HTML building